Family office in Singapore

 Singapore’s Economic Development Board (EDB) runs a Global Investor Programme (GIP)*, which allows families who want a permanent residency (PR) in Singapore to use the GIP Family Office route to establish a family office as well as to achieve PR.
 This means that setting up a family office in Singapore can be part of your family’s international residency strategy.

 Under the GIP Family Office route, families should invest at least S$2,500,000 in a new single-family office in Singapore.
-In addition to this investment, the most important condition is that this new single-family office will need to manage at least S$200 million, whereas the total global wealth of the family should be at least S$400 million.
+In addition to this investment, the most important conditions are that you must possess >5 years of entrepreneurial, investment or management track record and your new single-family office will need to manage at least S$200 million investible assets, of which S$50 million must be held in a Singapore based bank.
 More information about the Singapore Global Investor Programme Family Office option you will find on our ‘residence in Singapore’ page.

 Sec 13X Tax Exemption